deokudev/speedetail-homepage/src/app/reference/key-customizations/page.md

 In a normal editor, pressing `Enter` triggers the `editor:new-line` command, which causes the editor to insert a newline.
 But if the same keystroke occurs outside the editor, it instead triggers the native behavior.

-By default, `keymap.json` is loaded when Inkdrop is started.
+By default, `keymap.json` is loaded when Speedetail is started.
-It will always be loaded last, giving you the chance to override bindings that are defined by Inkdrop's core keymaps or third-party packages.
+It will always be loaded last, giving you the chance to override bindings that are defined by Speedetail's core keymaps or third-party packages.

-Available commands can be found [here](https://developers.inkdrop.app/guides/list-of-commands).
+Available commands can be found [here](https://developers.speedetail.app/guides/list-of-commands).
-You can also see all the keybindings that are currently configured in your installation of Inkdrop in _Keybindings_ section on _Preferences_ window:
+You can also see all the keybindings that are currently configured in your installation of Speedetail in _Keybindings_ section on _Preferences_ window:

 ![Preferences](/images/customizing-keybindings_preferences.png)